Impact

 Risk and Exploitability

 The CVSS score of 5.9 indicates a moderate severity, reflecting the need for an authenticated attacker with local network presence.
-Because EPSS data is not available, the likelihood of exploitation cannot be precisely quantified, but the vulnerability is not currently listed in the CISA KEV catalog, which suggests no widespread public exploitation is documented.
+Because EPSS is available and is very low (<1%, score approximately 0.00021), the likelihood of exploitation is very low, but the vulnerability is not currently listed in the CISA KEV catalog, which suggests no widespread public exploitation is documented.
 Nevertheless, the database-level elevation could lead to full control of the asset, compromising confidentiality, integrity, and availability within the local network.
 Based on the description, it is inferred that an attacker must have authorized local network access to exploit the flaw.
 Attackers would need to be authenticated or otherwise have legitimate credentials to interact with the KACO Meteor server; there is no mention of remote access.

 OpenCVE Enrichment